-The very best thing to do is to go about your day as usual.
-Or if it's nighttime go to sleep.
-You can rest assured that you'll wake up if you need to ;)
+Again, the very best thing to do is to go about your day as usual.
+Or if it’s nighttime go to sleep.
+You can rest assured that you’ll wake up if you need to

 Your body constantly makes amniotic fluid for your baby, so don’t worry about going “dry” and harming your baby.

 Another sign is the mucus plug.
 This mucus keeps your cervix sealed during pregnancy.
 As the birth approaches and your cervix gets ready (called “ripening”) you may pass bits of this plug.
 It’s exciting but it doesn’t mean that labor is imminent.

 Some people believe that a “bloody show” is different than a plug – a “show” is mucus that’s tinged or streaked with blood (from tiny capillaries that break as the mucous pulls away from the cervix).
 A show may mean that labor is closer – think 48 hours or so.
 If you’re having crampy Braxton-hicks and also have a show it can mean things are starting.

 Dilation and effacement are probably the worst ways to judge when childbirth is starting.
 You can be 3cms dilated and 100% effaced and stay pregnant for a few more weeks.
 Or you can be not dilated or effaced at all and have your baby the next day.
 It’s really a bad indication.